| | | | | |

 GT NEO closeup - carbon look is very nice

 All of the buttons and rotaries feel perfectly acceptable at this price point, they’re within easy reach during use and the RGB illumination looks good throughout.
-Nothing about interacting with the push buttons, joysticks and rotaries feels “cheap”.
-Quite the opposite in fact.
+Nothing about the push buttons, joysticks or rotaries feels cheap – if anything, they punch above where you’d expect at this price.

 Paddles